 Can clients access their capital?

 While traditional solutions such as gifts and trusts may work for some, a disadvantage is that clients have to give up control or access to their capital for it to qualify for IHT relief.

-One of the more effective IHT solutions is Business Relief (BR).
-This is a piece of government legislation offering IHT relief.
+One of the more effective IHT solutions is Business Relief (BR) – a piece of Government legislation, offering IHT relief.
 BR provides clients with flexibility and capital growth, without capital falling outside of their estate.

 Read the full story here about how Business Relief can give the client control and access to their capital.

 Take a look at our wide range of Inheritance Tax Services